Homotopical models for metric spaces and completeness: Cauchy completion

-\begin{definition} Let $\cC$ be a small category.
-Then we define its \textit{Cauchy completion}, denoted by $\overline\cC$, to be the full subcategory of $\Set_\cC$ on the objects which are retracts of objects in the image of the Yoneda Embedding $\cY:\cC\to\Set_\cC$. \end{definition}
+\begin{definition} Let $\cC$ be a category.
+We define its \textit{Cauchy completion}, denoted by $\overline\cC$, to be the full subcategory of $\Set_\cC$ on the objects that are retracts of objects in the image of the Yoneda Embedding $\cY:\cC\to\Set_\cC$. \end{definition}